TerrySimBar/leaflet-challenge/README.md

 #### JavaScript Setup
 The `logic.js` file is used to create a map visualization with layer and markers.
 Here's an overview of its key functionalities:

 1. **Define the URLs for JSON Data**: The `const url` and `const url2` variables are used to store the URLs of the JSON earthquake and tectonic plates data.
+The earthquake data in this project uses records from the past 7 days, while the tectonic plates data is static.
+Developers have flexibility to choose earthquake data for various time frames using this link: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php

-2. **Use `async` and `await` to fetch JSON Data**: The `async` and `await` methods are used to fetch the JSON data from the URLs and store them in the `earthquakeData` and `boundariesData` variables.
+2. **Fetch JSON Data**: The `async` and `await` methods are used with D3 to fetch the JSON data from the URLs and store them in the `earthquakeData` and `boundariesData` variables.

 3. **Format the interactive Map**: The `L.map`, `L.tileLayer`, `L.LayerGroup`, `.forEach`, `L.control`, amd other methods are used to setup the map and legend.
-The legend uses a graduation of colors from bright red for the earthquakes nearest to Earth's surface, to light green for the deepest earthquakes.
+The legend uses a graduation of colors from light green for the earthquakes nearest to Earth's surface, to red for the deepest earthquakes.

 4. **Format Circle Markers** `L.circleMarker` is used to create circle markers for each earthquake location.
 The `getColor` function is used to style the markers based on the magnitude of the earthquake, and the `bindPopup`method adds a popup with earthquake data for each marker.